-The English translation of "Scachs d'Amor"
+The English translation of "Scachs d'Amor".

 The 15th century Catalan poem, "Scachs d'Amor," describes a game of chess played between Venus and Mars.
 The game which accompanies this text is believed to be the earliest recorded game under the modern rules of chess.
-The English translation of the poem below is newly available through the generosity of Dr. Josep Miquel Sobrer of Indiana University.
+The English translation of the poem below is available through the generosity of the late Dr. Josep Miquel Sobrer of Indiana University.

 A poem called The Chess Game of Love [Scachs d'Amor], written by Don Francí de Castellví and Narcís Vinyoles and Mossèn [Bernat de] Fenollar, under the names of three planets: Mars, Venus, and Mercury, by conjunction and influence of which the work was devised.

 Don Francí de Castellví carries the game of Mars and takes the name of Love; his standard is red [white pieces]; his King is reason, his Queen, will; his Rooks, desires; his Knights, praises; his Bishops,1 thoughts; his Pawns, services.